To play, press and hold the enter key. To stop, release the enter key.

-Crossroads (Harris) was set up in 1985 in response to a need to provide respite care in the home to carers of ill, elderly or people with disabilities.
-Crossroads (Harris) accepted its first client in August 1985 and has continued to respond to the changing needs of users since then.
+Crossroads Care Harris was set up in 1985 in response to a need to provide respite care in the home to carers of ill, elderly or people with disabilities.
+Crossroads Care Harris accepted its first client in August 1985 and has continued to respond to the changing needs of users since then.
 As well as providing respite for family carers, we also provide support to vulnerable people living alone.
 We provide a trained care attendant to go into the home to take over the duties of the family carer or to provide support if the user lives alone.
+In June 2020 we became a Scottish Charitable Incorporated Organisation.
 We are affiliated to Crossroads (Scotland) and are registered with the Care Inspectorate.

 We co-operate with Social and Community Services, Community Health Service, GPs, Hospital Discharge team and other voluntary organisations to provide a professional seamless service which is flexible and is geared to the needs of users and carers.

 Providing support visits to vulnerable people living alone

 accompanying young people with disabilities to swimming and activities,

 accompanying users to medical appointments,

 taking people for necessary shopping or bank visits

 providing emergency night care at the request of GPs or Community Nurse

 Hours provided to service users will be according to assessed need and depend on staff capacity.
 The hours can be provided as a block or can be divided throughout the week.
 Visits can range from daily, once weekly to occasional.